Daryes/ansimulator/doc/config.md

 ---
 ## Ansimulator configuration

-All the images and docker-compose files are located under the directory `.ci/`
+The docker-compose .env file is located under the directory `.ci/`
+The makefile.conf file is located at the root of the ansimulator.

 ### Environment configuration